elixir-europe-training/ELIXIR-Training-SPLASH/pages/lifecycle/deliver.md

 contributors: [Mark Fernandes, Patricia Palagi, Bruna Piereck, Luciana Peixoto, Alexander Botzki, Alexia Cardona, Helena Schnitzer, Elin Kronander, Jeanne Wilbrandt, Geert van Geest]
 ---

-This stage encompasses both pedagogical, logistical and organization steps, with a primary focus on didactics.
-These tasks are divided into arrangements and planning required before, during, and after training delivery.
-Revisit the plan, design and develop outcomes and take into account decisions made during the previous stages when initiating delivery.
+The Deliver stage encompasses both pedagogical and logistical tasks, with a primary focus on effective teaching.
+It covers all arrangements before, during, and after training, revisiting plans, and adapting based on previous stages.

-From a pedagogical perspective, communicating with participants by providing and gathering necessary information, and sharing pre-course materials is essential for a smooth start.
-Trainers must align didactic strategies, and ensure training and training material and course accessibility for everyone (colorblind, dyslexic, physical disabilities, etc).
-The training should be adaptable and interactive.
-Breaks and informal interactions contribute to engagement and learning.
-Gathering feedback is important to plan future improvements.
-Each step is crucial to ensure an effective and inclusive learning experience.

-Logistical tasks include selecting a venue or technical platform, ensuring accessibility and technical setup, announcements and registering participants, arranging catering for in-person events, creating and organizing documents such as surveys and prints, in addition to the digital resources storage and sharing strategies.
+Below, the key pedagogical and logistical aspects to consider are outlined for each phase of delivery.

 ## What are the pedagogical aspects?
+These are the teaching and learning activities that ensure participants gain knowledge and skills effectively.
+They cover preparation before the training, strategies for engagement during the sessions, and reflection and improvement after the training.

 **Before the training event**:
 * Participant selection assessment: Define criteria for prioritization and assessment of trainees application in order to select participants that can benefit the most from the training and training format.